 Accurate well placement in deep water is important to achieving successful production.
-Rotary steerable systems (RSS) improve well placement by steering the drill bit and the planned trajectory of can be improved using logging-while-drilling (LWD) measurements which record the proximity of geological boundaries and measure reservoir quality.
+Rotary steerable systems (RSS) improve well placement by steering the drill bit and the planned trajectory can be improved using logging-while-drilling (LWD) measurements which record the proximity of geological boundaries and measure reservoir quality.

 During the drilling process, it is essential to have the right combination of technology and expert log analysts to achieve optimum positioning of wells and successful intersection of the best pay zones—efficiently, safely, and on schedule.